-Wild rice is easy to cook.
-It's good to know before you start, however, that cooking times can vary greatly depending on how the wild rice was dried and how long it's been stored.
 No matter which method you choose, always rinse wild rice thoroughly in cold water before cooking it and know that 1 cup uncooked wild rice yields 3 to 4 cups cooked wild rice.
-Then boil, steam, bake, or microwave it to perfection with these easy steps:
+Then boil, steam, bake, or microwave it to perfection with these easy steps.

 Boiling is a classic, some may say go-to way to get wild rice ready to eat.
-One of the reasons it's so popular, besides how easy it is, is that boiled wild rice tends to have tender, but intact kernels (perfect for dished like this Wild Rice Cranberry Salad).
-Boiling also gives the cook a bit more control over the texture than steaming, so it also is how the rice gets cooked to a comforting mush in this Wild Rice Congee.
+One of the reasons it's so popular, besides how easy it is, is that boiled wild rice tends to have tender but still intact kernels.
+So if you want wild rice to use in a salad, you'll be best off boiling it.
+Boiling also gives the cook a bit more control over the texture than does steaming.

 In a medium saucepan, bring 1 cup wild rice, 3 cups water, and 1/2 teaspoon fine sea salt to a boil.
 Cover, reduce the heat to maintain a steady simmer.
 Cook until the rice is tender and the kernels pop open.
 Depending on how the rice was cured and how old it is, it will take 45 to 60 minutes.
 Uncover the rice and fluff it with a fork.
 Simmer 5 additional minutes, stirring occasionally.
 Drain off any excess liquid, if necessary.

-This is a great method that often gets used when making wild rice-based casseroles or this Wild Rice and Sausage-Stuffed Squash but works just as nicely (with a lovely hands-off element) when just cooking up basic wild rice.
+This is a great method that often gets used when making wild rice-based casseroles or to use wild rice as a stuffing, but it works just as nicely (with a lovely hands-off element) when just cooking up basic wild rice.

 This method leaves a bit to be desired: it's not all that fast and it can be tricky to get the right texture.
 That said, sometimes a microwave is what's at hand, and a person can certainly cook wild rice in one.